 At some point, the merchant must submit for actual payment to their account.
 Businesses have the option of doing so immediately or letting payments batch throughout the day or week.
 Most businesses submit payments at the end of each business day.
 Once a merchant submits something, it first goes to the processor, then, again, to the appropriate card network, and finally back to the issuing bank.

 In the final stage, the issuing bank will send the money to the acquiring bank (merchant’s bank) into the business account.
-In the process, all fees, including those going to the credit card processor, card network, and banks have been deducted and distributed, leaving the remainder to go to the merchant.
+In the process, all fees, including those going to the credit card processor, card network, and banks are deducted and distributed, leaving the remainder to go to the merchant.
 Settlement typically occurs 24-48 hours after batching has been completed.

 Recently, credit card terminals have changed rapidly.
 That means that your store has options.
 Check out the choices below to help you determine which is a great fit for your store.